ErrorCodesForLzx/TanbiSO_Client/README.md

-# My application Introduce
+# Introducing My Application:
-The TanbiSO is a open code software as BL(Boy's Love) fanfiction or independence fiction creation platform , And Your can republic your literature in anywhere and any time.
-If you use is application you can't feel unrest or shame , Because it is only for BL.
-You can bold your literature in this platform.
+TanbiSO is an open-source software platform for BL (Boys' Love) fanfiction and independent fiction creation.
+You can freely publish your literature anywhere and at any time using this application.
+By using this platform, you can feel at ease and proud, as it is exclusively for BL content.
+You can showcase your literature boldly on this platform.

-# How to use ?
+# How to Use:
-First at all,You should know the two edition branch of TanBiSO Client,The one is official edition:It will connect the official platform server;and other is third party edition: this edition change though the offical code. so you'd better cautious running!
+First of all, you should be aware of the two editions of the TanBiSO Client.
+The first one is the official edition, which connects to the official platform server.
+The other one is the third-party edition, modified based on the official code.
+Exercise caution while using the third-party edition.